 In addition, the regulator assures "Block.one did not provide investors in its ICO with the required information as participants in a securities offering."

-After the announced of the fine, Block.one has issued a statement saying it is committed to working with regulators and legislators to develop a framework for digital assets.
+Laster Block.one issued a statement saying it is committed to working with regulators and legislators to develop a framework for digital assets.

 iHodl reported last week that EOS' parent company had opened a new office in Washington DC.